 Point To Point Communications

 We have so far discussed global communications, in which all members of a communicator group take part.
-Most MPI programs rely primarily on on point-to-point communication, in which an individual process sends messages directly to one other individual processes.
+Most MPI programs rely primarily on point-to-point communication, in which an individual process sends messages directly to one other individual processes.

 Send and Receive